E-Sh4rk/TypeInference/random.md

 - Line 234: Call to back-typeof: should call it on t & t_0 (instead of just t).
 It's "free" and can give a more precise result.

+- Line 300: For w.l and w.r, instead of cap ...
+(Any x Any), we could use cap ... typeof w.
+Indeed we could do that for every rule.
+It seems stronger (TODO: find examples).

 - "Path expressions" --> "Selector expressions" ?

 - Line 597: Limitation of Let binding: